kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 All three formats yield images displayed as rectangular arrays of [pixels](https://en.wikipedia.org/wiki/Pixels).

-### Pixel densities
+### Pixel densities and such

 Raster images become larger and visually better defined at higher resolutions or pixel densities.
-The units of resolution, or density, commonly used are the _dots per inch_ (dpi) or _pixels per inch_ (ppi) both of which reference the number of pixels that may be accommodated in one linear inch.
-It is possible to specify these in dots per centimetre or pixels per centimetre but that usage has not caught on.
+The units of resolution, or density, commonly used are _dots per inch_ (dpi) or _pixels per inch_ (ppi), both of which reference the number of pixels that may be accommodated in one linear inch.
+It is possible to specify these in dots per centimetre, or pixels per centimetre, but that usage has not caught on.

 Commonly used resolutions for display devices are: